Canardoux/flutter_sound/doc/pages/guides/guides_lite-full.md

 ## The FULL flavor

-Flutter Sound FULL is linked with Mobile the FFmpeg library.
+Flutter Sound FULL flavor is linked with Mobile the FFmpeg library.
 This library is huge.
 Thanks to this library, Flutter Sound can support non native Codecs.
 For example, Flutter Sound can record OPUS-OGG on iOS.